Dridi/mustache/README.md

-h1.
-Mustache
+# Mustache

-This is another _Java_ implementation of the "Mustache":http://mustache.github.com/ templating language.
-It focuses on text rendering with the least possible coupling to the business logic, ensuring a good separation of concerns.
+This is another _Java_ implementation of the [Mustache](http://mustache.github.com/) templating language.
+Mustache focuses on text rendering with the least possible coupling to the business logic, ensuring a good separation of concerns.

-h2.
-Features
+## Features

 This implementation is v1.1.2 compliant but doesn't support lambdas (maybe with java 8 ?).
 It's written with separation of concerns in mind and offers the following features :